 Four hyrdrogen atoms bond with one carbon atom to form methane

-In the diagrams used to illustrate covalent bonding between two atoms, the shared electrons are often shown occupying the area of overlap between the two atoms (the hydrogen molecule we saw earlier is a good example).
+In the diagrams used to illustrate covalent bonding between two atoms, the shared electrons are often shown occupying positions located between the two atoms (the hydrogen and chlorine molecules we saw earlier are good examples).
 In reality, however, the shared electrons are moving at high speed and could be found anywhere around either nuclei at any given moment.

 The water molecule (H2 O) is a good example of polar covalent bonding.
 In water, covalent bonds form between each of the two hydrogen atoms and the single oxygen atom, but the positively charged protons in the nucleus of the oxygen atom have a far greater attraction for the shared electrons than the single proton in either of the two hydrogen atoms.
 The shared electrons therefore spend more time around the nucleus of the oxygen atom than they do around the nuclei of the two hydrogen atoms.